-Tone of voice in your writing is similar to tone of voice while talking.
+Tone of voice in your writing is similar to tone of voice while talking (or singing).
 It’s not what you say—the facts—but how you say it (or write it).
 And that’s influenced by your attitude.

 “Bring me a flippin’ cup of coffee already, will you?”
 He slammed his fist on the table.

 “Can I get a cup of coffee, please?”
 He smiled up at her.